 As part of the concentration, students have the option to focus their learning through a selection of courses such as Sustainable Power Systems, Solar Energy Systems, Clean Technology Business Models, and Energy and Environmental Economics.
 Systems master’s degree students may also choose one of the existing concentrations, including: Computational and Systems Biology; Control Systems; Network Systems; Financial Engineering; Production and Service Systems; and Operations Research.

-“This new concentration leverages exciting research and industry projects here at BU – smart grid, fuel cells, photo-voltaics, ocean wave energy, and smart lighting, to name just a few,” says Michael Caramanis (ME/SE), co-director of the BU Clean Energy Initiative and principle investigator of a $2 Million National Science Foundation grant in area of smart grid.
+“This new concentration leverages exciting research and industry projects here at BU – smart grid, fuel cells, photo-voltaics, ocean wave energy, and smart lighting, to name just a few,” said Michael Caramanis (ME, SE), co-director of the BU Clean Energy and Environmental Sustainability Initiative and principle investigator of a $2 million National Science Foundation grant focused on smart grid research.
 “But moreover, it combines key engineering skills with access to interrelated disciplines in management, policy, environmental science and economics, giving students a holistic education that uniquely positions them to address critical challenges of the 21st century.”